 TACC enhances the research and education of the computational science community at UT and its partners by providing access to advanced computing technologies.
 TACC's unique and valuable resources include high-performance computing, scientific visualization, and data storage systems.
 The policies and procedures we have implemented to ensure a fair and efficient allocation of these resources are described below.

 All TACC resources are allocated on a project basis to a single principal investigator (PI).
 Faculty and research staff can serve as TACC project PIs.
-Graduate students, postdoctoral researchers, and undergraduates should have their UT advisor assume the responsibilities of project PI and submit the allocations request.
+Graduate students, postdoctoral researchers, and undergraduates should have their advisor assume the responsibilities of project PI and submit the allocations request.

 Startup project allocations are meant to provide the PI with adequate allocation to build a case for a research or instructional project.
 These projects will typically receive small allocations with short durations.
 PIs can apply for a startup project allocation at any time.